Amazon (company): Twitch

 Twitch is a live streaming platform for video, primarily oriented towards video gaming content.
 Twitch was acquired by Amazon in August 2014 for $970 million.
 The site's rapid growth had been boosted primarily by the prominence of major esports competitions on the service, leading GameSpot senior esports editor Rod Breslau to have described the service as "the ESPN of esports".
 As of 2015, the service had over 1.5 million broadcasters and 100 million monthly viewers.

 Whole Foods Market

 Whole Foods Market is an American supermarket chain exclusively featuring foods without artificial preservatives, colors, flavors, sweeteners, and hydrogenated fats.
 Amazon acquired Whole Foods for $13.7 billion in August 2017.

+Since acquiring Whole Foods, the company has launched its own chain of Fresh supermarkets and taken steps to integrate its online and physical grocery operations.